clem9669/wordlists/README.md

 This project aim to provide french word list about everything a person could use as a base password.
 If you are cracking with the list above, please also **use a rule in hashcat or john**.

-I have already removed `œ,ï,ö,ä,ü,û,ô,î,â,ë,ù,µ` which are difficult to type chars even if they are present in french alphabet.
+I have already removed `œ,ï,ö,ä,ü,û,ô,î,â,ë` which are difficult to type chars even if they are present in french alphabet.

 ## ⚠️ Release Compilation ⚠️